DataDog/datadog-api-client-java/README.md

 As most of the code in this repository is generated, we will only accept PRs for files that are not modified by our code-generation machinery (changes to the generated files would get overwritten).
-A list of files that we will happily accept contributions for
-follows:
+We happily accept contributions to files that are listed in:

+* `v1/.openapi-generator-ignore`

+as well as the following files:

-* `v1/.gitignore`
+* `v1/src/test/*`
 * `v1/pom.xml`
-* `v1/src/test/*`